dasch-swiss/dsp-api/docs/03-apis/api-v2/editing-values.md

 `knora-api:hasTextFileValue`, pointing to a `knora-api:TextFileValue`.

-For an archive like zip, use `knora-api:BundleRepresentation`, which has the property `knora-api:hasBundleFileValue`, pointing to a `knora-api:BundleFileValue`.
+For an archive like zip, use `knora-api:ArchiveRepresentation`, which has the property `knora-api:hasArchiveFileValue`, pointing to a `knora-api:ArchiveFileValue`.

 ## Updating a Value